kyegomez/Andromeda/old/datasets/README.md

 Stage 2: Fine-tune the model on medium-priority datasets (bigcode/ta-prompt, bigcode/the-stack-dedup, OpenAssistant/oasst1, ehartford/wizard_vicuna_70k_unfiltered, tiiuae/falcon-refinedweb) to enhance its performance in specific domains and tasks.

 Stage 3: Further fine-tune the model on low-priority datasets (JosephusCheung/GuanacoDataset, anon8231489123/ShareGPT_Vicuna_unfiltered, togethercomputer/RedPajama-Data, togethercomputer/RedPajama-Data-1T, Anthropic/hh-rlhf, databricks/databricks-dolly-15k, QingyiSi/Alpaca-CoT) to capture any additional knowledge and nuances.
+PRM800K: A Process Supervision Dataset

 Evaluation and iteration: Continuously evaluate the model's performance on the validation and testing sets, and iterate the training process to improve its performance.